 Recovery

 Due to a sharp drop in their population, a handful of ‘Alalā were brought into captivity in the 1970s.
 Today, release efforts are ongoing, but biologists still breed ʻAlalā in captivity.
-As of 2022, there were around 115 birds in two breeding facilities managed by the San Diego Zoo Wildlife Alliance’s Hawaii Endangered Bird Conservation Program.
+There are over 100 birds in two breeding facilities managed by the San Diego Zoo Wildlife Alliance.

 Dedicated staff members care for the birds 365 days a year, preparing diets and feeding the birds, cleaning aviaries, managing breeding activities, providing veterinary care, and much more.